 Considering and acting on the following points isn’t paranoia, it’s being sensible.

-Are you aware of your surroundings and the risks, the people nearby, the danger zones and safe zones?
+Are you aware of your surroundings and the risks, the people nearby, the danger and safe zones?

 Avoid those places that carry the most risk.
 Don’t get so drunk that you lose control, you stand much more chance of being attacked if you are.